 If you use Cursor, you can already toggle between the GPT models and Claude, going back and forth across the divide, along with its own small model that is faster and cheaper but less capable, even though OpenAI is an investor in Cursor.
 Codeium has articulated a thoughtful, model agnostic strategy that boils down why different models ought to be used to fit different developer experiences.
 For example, autocomplete is a feature that needs to be fast, so a smaller, faster model is appropriate.
 Chat as a feature needs to be more powerful but less latency sensitive, so deploying a SOTA (state of the art) large model makes more sense.

-In the same video where Satya called models “more of a commodity”, he used another phrase to capture what a “copilot” means to him: an UI for AI.
+In the same video where Satya called models “more of a commodity”, he used another phrase to capture what a “copilot” means to him: the UI for AI.
 Implicit in this observation is that the UI layer is where the meaningful differentiation lies and where the value is captured, not the model layer.

 Simplistically speaking, GitLab, GitHub, Cursor, Codeium are all UIs for AI for programmers.
 The switching cost between models is evidently low.
 Figuring out which element of the developer UI fits best with which type of model, so the developer finds switching to another UI too costly is the magic formula every AI coding product is searching for.
 You can naturally extend this insight to other product domains working to inject AI, like call centers and CRMs.